pmac/pmac.io/content/pages/about.md

 ## Prelude

 As for me, I'm a husband and father primarily.
 To support those persuits I work for [Mozilla](https://www.mozilla.org) as a web developer.
-It's far-and-away the best company for which I've ever worked, or really ever though about working.
+It's far-and-away the best company for which I've ever worked, or really ever thought about working.
 It's an entire organization dedicated to the freedom, accessibility, privacy, and security of The Web.
 I just love that.
 Everything we do is [open source](https://github.com/mozilla/) (from Firefox to all the websites), but beyond that it's planned and discussed in the open and liberally licensed.
 I could go on and on, and in some post I'm sure I will.
 Suffice to say that I like it there, and if you're similarly inclined I can't more highly recommend [applying](https://careers.mozilla.org/).

 [The code for this site][code] is licensed MIT, and the content under a Creative Commons share-alike license linked in the footer.